Kane Spring, California

 Kane Spring (formerly, Cane Spring, Kane Springs, and San Anselmo) is a spring in Imperial County, California.

 It is located 1.9 km (1.2 mi) south-southwest of San Felipe Wash and 8 km (5 mi) west of the southwestern extension of the Salton Sea, at an elevation of 141 feet (43 m) below sea level.

-In 1774, the Anza Expedition stopped at Kane Spring (called San Anselmo).
+In 1774, the Anza Expedition stopped at Kane Spring (then called San Anselmo).